Aranya Documentation An overview of the Aranya project

 Creating an Aranya Team

-We are now ready to create an Aranya team and set up AQC channels to communicate between devices on the team.
+We are now ready to create an Aranya team and set up AFC channels to communicate between devices on the team.
 The step-by-step process for each of these portions is listed below, followed by an outline of the relevant APIs and reference documentation needed to do the integration in the desired language.

 1. Create a daemon config file for each device that will be on the Aranya team.